pchiorean/Indentz/docs/README.md

 * **`Clip.jsx`**: To handle some objects it is sometimes useful to temporarily insert them into a container *(clipping frame)*.
 The script inserts selected objects in a clipping frame or restores them if already clipped.

+  **Note:** It uses the clipboard, so make sure you don't lose anything important.

   **`ClipUndo.jsx`** restores one or several clipped objects at once.

 * **`HW.jsx`** labels selected objects "HW" and adds a 10% bottom guide on the current page.